fallen-icarus/cardano-swaps/README.md

   }
 ```

 Every possible `SwapConfig` will have its own unique swap contract and swap address.
 So if Alice and Bob both use the same `swapOffer` and `swapAsk` but have different `swapOwner`s (Alice is the owner of hers while Bob is the owner of his), Alice and Bob would have different swap contracts and swap addresses.
 Thanks to the fact that payment pubkey hashes are cryptographically guaranteed to be unique, every user is guaranteed to have their own personal swap contract and swap address.
-In addition to this, every trading pair will result in a unique swap contract and swap address due to `CurrencySymbol` also being a cryptographic hash.
+In addition to this, every trading pair will result in a unique swap contract and swap address due to the `CurrencySymbol` also being a cryptographic hash.

 **All swap contracts are exactly the same except for this `SwapConfig`.**